The 12 Best Entry-Level Medical Jobs in 2023

 Surgical Technologist Salary

-According to the BLS, the average annual salary for a Surgical Technologist is $54,000, or about $26 hourly.
+According to the BLS, the average annual salary for a Surgical Technologist is about $54,000, or about $26 hourly.
 The top 25% of earners in the field bring home an average of nearly $61,000 annually.

 Surgical Technologist Job Outlook

 According to the BLS, the number of positions for Surgical Technologists is projected to grow 6% by 2031.
-As the baby-boom generation ages and requires increasing medical care, the need for Surgical Technologists will also increase.
+As the baby boom generation ages and requires increasing medical care, the need for Surgical Technologists will also increase.